warp-contracts/syncer/README.md

 # syncer
-Service for syncing with Arweave nodex
+Service for syncing with Arweave nodes